 Cats keep themselves clean, but as a cat ages it often appreciates a little help.
 Regular brushing also helps prevent hairballs, and some cats simply adore being brushed.

 When your cat is ill or needs some help, it will let you know by crying, hiding, avoiding food and water, or urinating outside its box.
 When these signs appear, call the vet and get the cat checked out.
 Often the solution is a simple one.

 Owning a pet is a huge responsibility.
 Many people seem to have a casual attitude toward cats and their reputed ‘nine lives’, but cats are intelligent, sensitive creatures that appreciate being treated well.

 Cats that receive almost no care and are let outside for most the day will not enjoy long lives.
 Often they are taken by coyotes, run over by cars, or torn up badly in fights with feral males.
 Cats that spend their days outside also hunt mice and birds and catch diseases from both.

 Cats that live inside and become friends with their owners can live well past twenty years, although the average is twelve to sixteen.
 Far from being antisocial, cats need their owners and develop unique and subtle ways of showing affection for them.
 Cats can and do live perfectly happy lives without ever venturing outside.

-Understanding these differences and making an informed choice before bringing your cat or kitten home will decide which kind of life your cat to enjoys: a short intense life, or a leisurely long life.
+Understanding these differences and making an informed choice before bringing your cat or kitten home will decide which kind of life your cat enjoys: a short, intense life, or a leisurely long life.